stephaneVercouillieBMID/slate/source/index.html.md

   </li>
  </ol>

+## TEst 4

 <aside class="notice">The system verifies the Digital Asset Links file via the encrypted HTTPS protocol.
-Make sure that the assetlinks.json file is accessible over an HTTPS connection, regardless of whether your app's intent filter includes https</aside>
+Make sure that the assetlinks.json file is accessible over an HTTPS connection, regardless of whether your app's intent filter includes https.</aside>

+## TEst 5

 <a name="SecurityLevels"></a>
 ## 4.3.
 Security levels and context data